Indaba 2017 Sustainability Roundtables

 Moderator: Jerry Ahadjie, Assistant Manager, Sectoral Policy and Planning, Minerals Commission, Ghana (Table 4)

-- Table 4 will discuss the role that governments can play in optimizing mining’s contribution to sustainable development through local content policies.
-Existing market based initiatives in the mining sector will be discussed.
-This round table discussion will support the development of a guidance document that is being developed by the IGF that will include development of a policy framework and implementation guidelines for governments.
+- Table 4 discussed the role governments can play in optimizing mining’s contribution to sustainable development through local content policies.
+Existing market based initiatives in the mining sector were also discussed.
+This roundtable discussion supported the development of a guidance document being developed by the IGF that will include development of a policy framework and implementation guidelines for governments.

 Building the social licence to operate through transparency and inclusive dialogue.